OHERO:KON "UNDER THE HUSK"

 When you see young people emerge out of their cocoons it’s so beautiful.
 I want all youth to rise and show their resiliency.
 They have a powerful message for the universe to hear.

--Mama Bear (Wakerakatste Louise McDonald Herne, Condoled Bear Clan Mother for the Mohawk Nation and Founder of Ohero:kon)
+Condoled Bear Clan Mother for the Mohawk Nation, Visionary and Founder of Ohero:kon and Haudenosaunee Universe.

 "In Our Creation Story, down-fending involved individual ritual seclusion under a blanket of corn husk that was circled within a ring of cat-tail down.
 The down from the cat-tail would reveal any intrusive presence to the ritual space.We call the rites of passage Ohero:kon - Under the Husk.
 We must lead our generations into the future using the symbology of our Haudenosaunee culture to penetrate the psyche of the community."
 Katsi Cook, Aboriginal Midwife